kaape/kaape.github.io/projects/index.md

 Social War was a game concept that paved my path from game to web programming.
 Inspired by the huge growth of the online-gaming market some colleagues and I developed the concept for this browsergame.
 We participated in the "Browsergames Forum Starter Trophy 2011" and placed third.

 We started the development of a prototype with PHP, but quickly lost motivation.
-You can read more about Social War on [Netzkämpfer](http://netzkaempfer.com/).
+You can read more about [Social War in the migration announcement](/netzkaempfer-migration).

 <figure>
   <img src="../images/projects/socialwar_alpha.jpg">